CoolBeansProgramming/CoolBeansProgramming.github.io/README.md

 # My Portfolio Webpage Project
-Here is my first attempt at creating my portfolio site!
+Here is version one of my portfolio site!
 I created this to display my data science projects and to tell a little bit more about myself.
+I plan to revisit this project later to improve the responsiveness on mobile screens.
+The site features welcome page with featured projects and links to my other accounts, an About Me page with more details about my background and what I currently do now, a page showing all of my side projects, and a general road map that I am currently following.

 ##  Tools
 * HTML